 When you boil it down, group therapy is 3 or more people who are not from the same family unit gathering, either in person or virtually, for a specified amount of time to have a discussion/experience facilitated by a licensed mental health professional.
 Therapy groups may be open, meaning anyone can join or exit at any time, or closed, where a specified group of people meet and others are not able to join once the group has been formed.
 Groups may vary in size, often dependent on the type and purpose of the group.

 Some therapy groups are educational, allowing multiple people to gather and gain information about a specific topic.
 These groups often tend to be larger and include less discussion than other types of groups.
-Other therapy groups may focus on providing time for group members to discuss and process experiences, allowing for much more discussion amongst the group members.
+There are also therapy groups that may focus on providing time for group members to discuss and process experiences, allowing for much more discussion amongst the group members.

 Learning specific skills, such as ways to cope more effectively with anxiety or skills to help you be more assertive in your relationships, may be a focus of a therapy group.
 Group therapy could also be focused around a specific topic which affects all the group members.